-CIT Bank, for example, requires only $100 as a minimum balance but offers a savings rate of 1.75 percent.
-EBSB Direct offers 1.8 percent but requires a $10,000 minimum.
+CIT Bank, for example, requires only $100 as a minimum balance.
+EBSB Direct offers a higher rate but requires a $10,000 minimum.

 If you know you’ll never fall below the minimum, there’s no reason to worry so much about these balances, and you may as well enjoy a higher interest rate.

-If, however, there’s a chance that your account will fall below the minimum, you stand to lose money, as your bank will decrease your interest rate for dropping below the minimum balance.
+However, if there’s a chance that your account will fall below the minimum, you stand to lose money, since your bank will decrease your interest rate for dropping below the minimum balance.

-If your account doesn’t meet the minimum balance, you will not earn any interest that month at most institutions, and you would have been much better off earning interest in an account without a minimum balance requirement.
+If your account doesn’t meet the minimum balance, you won’t earn any interest that month at most institutions, and you would have been much better off earning interest in an account without a minimum balance requirement.